The reporting structure and division of labor in an organization.

 The expectation that employees will perform a job, take corrective action when necessary, and report upward on the status and quality of their performance.

-Departmentalization around specialized activities such as production, marketing, and human resources.
+Departmentalization around specialized activities such a productions, marketing, and HR

-Departmentalization that groups units around products, customers, or geographic regions.
+Departmentalization that group units around products, customers, or geographic regions.

-An organization composed of dual reporting relationships in which some managers report to two superiors-a functional manager and a divisional manager.
+An organization composed of dual reporting relationships in which some managers report to 2 superiors- a functional manger and a divisional manager

 Temporary arrangements among partners that can be assembled and reassembled to adapt to the environment.